Arnav-Bhardwaj1/FinanceManager/README.md

    cd ../frontend
    npm install
    ```
-3. Create a `.env` file in the backend directory with your MongoDB connection string and JWT secret
+3. Create a `.env` file in the backend directory with your MongoDB connection string, JWT
+secret and other credentials.
-4. Start the development servers:
+4. **Start the development servers:**
    ```bash
    # Start backend server
    cd backend